AnanduR32/angular-basics-ar32/README.md

 * selector:
 * templateUrl: Specifies the frontend view page for the particular backend component class
 * styleUrls: Location of styling code

+The various properties of a NgModule type decorator are:
+* declarations: A component is declared to be belonging to a NgModule by specifying the component name in the 'declarations: [...]' array.
+* exports: Allows other angular application to import the particular module.
+* imports: To import third-party functions/libraries/modules into the angular application.
+* providers:
+* bootstrap: